 Looking for More About the Latest Research?

 If you would like additional information about the latest areas of research regarding breast cancer, explore these related items that take you outside of this guide:

 - To find clinical trials specific to your diagnosis, talk with your doctor or search online clinical trial databases now.

-- Visit the Cancer.Net Blog to review research announced at recent scientific meetings.
+- Visit the Cancer.Net Blog to review news, research, and information about breast cancer.

 - Visit the website of Conquer Cancer, the ASCO Foundation, to find out how to help support cancer research.
 Please note that this link takes you to a separate ASCO website.

 The next section in this guide is Coping with Treatment.
 It offers some guidance on how to cope with the physical, emotional, social, and financial changes that cancer and its treatment can bring.
 Use the menu to choose a different section to read in this guide.